Dentistry in the United Kingdom

 Dentists in the UK may undertake work under the National Health Service or privately.
 They may opt for either of these alternatives, or both.
 A small number of dentists are employed by the NHS but the vast majority are in private practice.
 UK dentists are regulated by the General Dental Council and the Care Quality Commission.

 Payment systems

 Dentists who work for the NHS are paid by Units of Dentistry Activity, which are bands of treatment.
 This system was established in England and Wales in 2006.
 Before that payment was for activity, which encouraged treatment but did not incentivise preventative work.

+Dental costs

+Dental costs in the United Kingdom vary depending on whether treatment is provided privately or under the National Health Service (NHS).
+NHS dental charges in England are divided into three bands, ranging from basic examinations to complex procedures.

+Private fees are not regulated and can differ considerably between regions and practices.
+Independent price comparisons suggest that private check-ups typically cost between £40 and £80, while treatments such as fillings and crowns may range from £90 to over £500.

 England

 NHS England began procurement for 363 orthodontics contracts in 2017.
 In December 2019 the British Dental Association and the Association of Dental Groups asked for the contracting process to be stopped.
 Some had already been abandoned.

 Wales

 The Welsh Government launched the Designed to Smile scheme in 2009.
 This is a preventative programme where new parents are provided with toothpaste and toothbrushes and encouraged to take their child for a dental appointment before their first birthday.
 Older children are encouraged to brush their teeth in school and free fluoride varnish treatment is made available.

 The Welsh National Assembly’s Health, Social Care and Sport Committee published an inquiry into the system (which is not identical to the systems in the rest of the UK) in May 2019.
 They felt that there was a disincentive for dentists to take on patients who need extensive dental treatment.